 - Notify the public about the availability of accessible formats and communication supports.

-The Company shall make any new internet websites and new web content on such a website that is posted after January 1, 2012 conform with the World Wide Web Consortium Web Content Accessibility Guidelines (WCAG) 2.0 initially at Level A and increasing to Level AA.
-By January 1, 2021 all internet website and web content backdated to 2012 will conform to WCAG 2.0 Level AA.
+The Company shall make any new internet websites and new web content posted on such a website conform with the World Wide Web Consortium Web Content Accessibility Guidelines (WCAG) 2.0 initially at Level A and increasing to Level AA.
+By January 1, 2021 all HTML internet website and web content backdated to 2012 will conform to WCAG 2.0 Level AA.

 5. Employment Standard

 The Employment Standard applies to employees and does not apply to volunteers and other non-paid individuals.
 The requirements of the Employment Standard shall be met by the Company.